mpcmarques/cf-dangerzone/README.md

-# 🚨 QBCore Danger Zone Script
+# 🚨 QBCore / QBox Danger Zone Script

 A **FiveM script** that allows **police officers** (and optionally admins) to create, manage, and remove **danger zones**—marked locations on the map representing active threats, crimes, or emergencies.